v7b1/fiddle_64bit_version/README.md

 # fiddle_64bit_version
-a 64-bit version of the popular fiddle~ object by Miller Puckette for MaxMSP
+64-bit version of the popular fiddle~ object by Miller Puckette for MaxMSP The original MaxMSP port by Ted Apel, which only runs in 32bit mode, can be found here http://vud.org/max/